Erikas-Ramanauskas/Milestone-Project-2/README.md

  - Lastly the issue I had that once something is beign dragged it CAN NOT be modified via css.
  - This was important for me to do as my game board is 9x9 squares and on the side I wanted to fit 3 or even 4 game shapes that could be as big as 4x4.
 Taking that together it is 12 or even 16 squares each in the same space as game board *check early wireframes*. this means I had to make them smaller than game board sqaures and scale them up as the player pick them up. *That is how original game I got an idea from works*
  - I have been searching multiple ways to achieve this, via *scale*, changing width and height, transforming, creating element bigger and fitting in the smaller box yet the design of draggable "shadow element" did not change.
- - On top of it any element that is parent of draggable element transfers background color to dragable element and no traditional css rule has changed that, causing the colour to stay on invisible *inactive* squares and edges were border radius was present. the only element backgroun the shapes are not taking is <body>
+ - On top of it any element that is parent of draggable element transfers background color to dragable element and no traditional css rule has changed that, causing the same "grandparent" colour to stay on invisible *inactive* squares and edges were border radius was present.
+The only element background color was not takign was "body".
  - Since I spend a large portion of time on these 2 problems and one of them was solved I decided to change a desing of the game and create shapes of the same size as the game board by fitting less of them or rearanging the layout as well as adding no backgroudn to parent divs.
  - this is something I would like to revisit in a future and build up my orriginal vision.